How to String Squash Racquet Racket

 How to string a squash racquet

 Stringing a squash racquet can be quite a confusing experience for the first dozen or so racquets you string.
-I have made a video and pictures to help you.
-After you get the hang of it it becomes easier.
+After you get the hang of it, it becomes easier.
 The hardest part is getting the first few main strings strung.
 Once they are done, the rest is almost a piece of cake and quite intuitive.
 I have shown the steps needed to get past this first critical stage.
-First follow the picture instructions below, then watch the video to see how it all comes together.

 The machine I have is the Eagnas DEN3600.
 I have seen it on ebay for sale for under $200 including shipping.
 I think it is a fine machine.

 First cut out the old strings by cutting through all the crosses then all the mains and pulling out the strings.
 You can buy squash string online .
 You typically need 30 feet of string.
 Sometimes you can get by with 27 feet, but to be safe use at least a 30 feet length of string.
-There is a lot of debate on whatt squash string is best.
-I just buy whatever brand name that is on sale, i.e Prince, Head, Wilson , Ashaway, Technifibre etc. I admit Technifibre and Ashaway to feel better , but I doubt it really improves the quality of your game.
+There is a lot of debate on what squash string is best.
+I just buy whatever brand name is on sale, i.e Prince, Head, Wilson , Ashaway, Technifibre etc. On ebay you can often find these on clearance for $1-2 per 30' reel.
+More expensive strings like Technifibre and Ashaway do feel and play better , but it is a difference only an advanced player will notice and appreciate.

 You only need to mount the racquet at the two points shown above.
-Your machine may have additional mounts to hold the side of the frame, however, I find them useless and just get in the way of strining .
-So to keep things simple and consistent I always just use two mount points, one at the head and one at the throat.
+Your machine may have additional mounts to hold the side of the frame.

 After you untangle and straighten the string, string 10 feet of it through one side as shown above.
 Start from the head and measure out 10 feet of string through the throat.